From the Vaults: Feb 2017

 His function is not known for certain, frogs have been linked to the Roman god Sabazius so it is likely that he had some ritual significance.
 Wear patterns on his feet suggest that he was a tactile object that was often handled; bearing this in mind, the figurine could have been a used to ward off evil spirits and bad luck or even perhaps been a child’s toy.
 It is quite possible he could have had more than one of these functions in his lifetime in addition to being a decorative object.

-Above: photograph of the frog figurine (Copyright Suffolk County Council).
-Below: illustration from Drury and Wickenden, Britannia (see further information)
+Above: Top - photograph of the frog figurine, copyright Suffolk County Council Archaeological Service.
+Bottom - illustration of the frog figurine from Drury and Wickenden 1982 (see further information)

 Frogs are rare in Roman art, a few examples exist in the UK on enamelled brooches and inlaid seal boxes.
 This frog figurine is a very rare beast, there are no known parallels from the UK, although there have been frog figurines excavated from Southern Gaul (France) and Spain.
 Interestingly the closest parallels within the UK are two copper alloy figurines of cockerels from Chelmsford and Great Canfield in Essex.
 Although they depict a different animal, they are very similar in style and decoration and were perhaps made by the same craftsman or by different craftsman within the same workshop.